Analysis: Democratic votes in Georgia boost stimulus plans, Schumer – and a key West Virginia senator

 And Senate Minority Leader Charles E. Schumer, after four years as head of the loyal but impotent Democratic minority in the Senate, will likely become majority leader as soon as Jan.
 20 – the day Democrat Joe Biden gets sworn in as president and when Democrats will likely claim one-party rule in Washington for the first time in more than a decade.

-Such are the seismic implications of two U.S. Senate upsets that Democrats appeared headed toward pulling off in runoff elections Tuesday in Georgia.
-There and then, the Rev. Raphael Warnock ousted Republican Sen. Kelly Loeffler.
-Meanwhile, former congressional aide Jon Ossoff, only 33, pulled into a narrow lead over Republican Sen. David Perdue that, according to political analysts, seems likely to grow into a win for the Democrat.
+The seismic implications of two U.S. Senate upsets in runoff elections Tuesday in Georgia have taken a backseat to the chaos that enveloped Washington the next day.
+But history was made when the Rev. Raphael Warnock, a Democrat, ousted Republican Sen. Kelly Loeffler and former congressional aide Jon Ossoff, 33 and also a Democrat, bested Republican Sen. David Perdue, according to unofficial results.

 That would mean that as of Jan.
 20, there would be a 50-50 deadlock in the Senate – and that incoming Vice President Kamala Harris, a Democrat, would hold the deciding vote when it's close.